Master applications - FAQ

 How does the obligatory attendance policy work in Master degree programmes?

 Compulsory attendance is a requirement at all Austrian universities of applied sciences.
-Master students may be absent for up to three times the number of contact hours per week for a particular course.
+Master students may be absent for up to four times the number of contact hours per week for a particular course.
 This rule also applies to full-day blocked courses and block weeks.

 Can I have previous courses and qualifications accredited?

 Existing qualifications are recognised using the principle of course-related accreditation.
 At the beginning of every semester, students can apply to have previous courses accredited.
 Applications should include evidence of previous qualifications.
 The degree programme administration then reviews each application and decides whether to approve or reject the request.
 Accreditation does not reduce the programme duration, but it does shorten the compulsory attendance time.
 You will receive further information on this at the beginning of your studies.

 If I have my Master thesis accredited, what is the scope of the Master examination?

 The Master examination is held in accordance with the IMC University of Applied Sciences Krems examination regulations as amended.
 The Master examination currently is includes the following parts: